vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/plus/Security-Compliance-vSphere-Plus-Subscription.md

 VMware vSphere+ Subscription brings the functionality of VMware Cloud to on-premises infrastructure deployments, reducing infrastructure maintenance costs, optimizing operations, and speeding up security response.
 To enable VMware vSphere+ Subscription there are communications and permissions changes necessary to support these operations.
 This document is intended to clarify and document security & compliance differences between traditional vSphere deployments and Cloud-enabled environments, document product goals, and answer questions.

-If you would like to know more about VMware Cloud Foundation Security & Compliance, please refer to: [https://core.vmware.com/security-compliance-vmware-cloud-foundation-plus#overview](http:// https://core.vmware.com/security-compliance-vmware-cloud-foundation-plus#overview)
+If you would like to know more about VMware Cloud Foundation Security & Compliance, please refer to the documents at: https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/regulatory-compliance/plus

 Disclaimer
 ----------